 The ARINC label will be the sequence number of the module-port list generated by the CHANNEL command.
-More information on Scan Groups can be found on "Scan Group Configuration Variables (Group SG)" on page 103.
+The first parameter behind each ARINC channel enables or disables the channel.
+The second parameter defines the channel's scaling factor.
+More information on Scan Groups can be found on "Scan Group Configuration Variables (Group SG)" on page 106.